Gatineau River: Exploration

-In 1783, in a report to the governor Frederick Haldimand, lieutenant David Jones called the river by the name "River Lettinoe".
-According to Lucien Brault (History of Pointe-Gatineau, 1948), this would be the first written reference to the name Gatineau.
-On the charts of his account from 1830, but recalling events from the beginning of the 19th century, the traveller and fur trader Jean-Baptiste Perrault called the river "nàgàtinong" or "àgatinung".

-On a plan of the Rideau Canal, drawn by lieutenant-colonel John By in 1831, the river is called "Gatteno".
-Finally, "R. Gatineau" appears on the chart of William Henderson in 1831, and on the one of Thomas Guesses, in 1861.

-This name recollects the memory of a fur trader from the 17th century, Nicolas Gatineau or Gastineau.
-Inhabitant of Trois-Rivières, he had traded near a river located between the Ottawa and Saint-Maurice Rivers, which was then customarily called river of Gatineau.
-But according to Raymond Douville, at the end of the 17th century Louis (1674−1750) and Jean-Baptiste (1671−1750), sons of Nicolas, established a trading post, or just a supply post, on a point located at the mouth of the river, site of the future Point-Gatineau.
-Therefore, the toponym given to the river is more likely a credit to the Gatineau sons than to Nicolas.
-The river's name may also be a French derivation of an Anishinaabe word for the river.

 Economic uses

 From the 19th century until 1991, the river was used to transport logs to sawmills near the mouth of the river.
 Philemon Wright and his descendants played an important role in the development of the lumber industry in the Gatineau valley.
 In more recent times, with declining quality in the forests of the region, logs were used for pulp and paper.

 The river has been extensively dammed and is an important source of hydroelectric power.
 In 1925, three hydroelectric dams were constructed along the lower Gatineau River, making them one of the biggest economic and industrial projects in the region's history.
 These are now known today as the Paugan, Chelsea and Rapides-Farmers Hydroelectric Stations (Centrale Paugan, Centrale Chelsea and Centrale Rapides-Farmers).
 The stations are located within the municipalities of Low, Cantley and Gatineau.

 The Hull–Chelsea–Wakefield Railway, a tourist steam train, followed a route up the Gatineau valley to Wakefield.

 In 1915, Canadian artist and member of the Group of Seven J. E. H. MacDonald would depict logging operations on the river is his painting, Logs on the Gatineau.